 Safety is our No. 1 commitment and our passion.
-Our top priority is to continually improve safety.
+Our top priority is to continually improve safety standards across all lines of business.

-We believe that no one should get hurt while on the job, and we continuously strive to reach zero safety related incidents.
-We also recognize that it is our 100% personal commitment that will have the most impact on our own safety and that of our fellow employees, customers, families, the community, and the environment.
+We believe that no one should get hurt while on the job, and we strive to achieve a record of zero safety related incidents each year.
+We also recognize that it is each individual's commitment to a safe workplace that will have the most impact on our employees, customers, families, our communities and the environment.
 Through our words and actions, we reinforce acceptable safety practices and stop unsafe acts before they become a statistic.

-Clean Harbors' "Safety Starts with Me: Live It 3-6-5" initiative enhances our safety culture by driving home the importance of working safely for our Company.
+Clean Harbors' "Safety Starts with Me: Live It 3-6-5" initiative enhances our safety culture by driving home the importance of working safely for our company.
 Every day, whether we are at Clean Harbors, a customer site, in transit or at home, we pledge to be safe and work safely.
 It's a lifestyle commitment.

-In our inaugural report we established a goal to improve our safety performance through reducing Total Recordable Incident Rate (TRIR), a measure of accidents and injuries when compared to hours worked.
+In our inaugural report, we established a goal to improve our safety performance through reducing Total Recordable Incident Rate (TRIR), a measure of accidents and injuries when compared to hours worked.
 Our TRIR at the time of the last report was 1.15 for reporting year 2020.
 We set a target goal for 2030 of TRIR reduction to less than 1.0.
-At the time of this report we have achieved a TRIR of 0.74 year to date for 2022, putting us on course to deliver a sub 1.0 performance for the first time in our history!
+At the time of this report, we have achieved a TRIR of 0.74 year to date for 2022, putting us on course to deliver a sub 1.0 performance for the first time in our history.
 However, we believe that even a single injury is one too many.
-Safety must be actively managed and that requires an inspired and focused effort from all employees and leadership.
+Safety must be actively managed, and that requires an inspired and focused effort from all employees and leadership.